aitor-martinez-seras/OoD_on_SNNs/README.md

 # Explainable Out-of-Distribution Detection Approach for Spiking Neural Networks

 Repository containing the code and results for the paper *A Novel Explainable Out-of-Distribution Detection Approach for Spiking Neural Networks*.
 The paper is currently being evaluated is Neural Networks, but a preprint is available at https://arxiv.org/abs/2210.00894.
+Obtained results are available in the results folder.

 <img src="./figures/paper_figures/SCP.png"  width="100%" />